openPMD/openPMD-viewer/README.md

 **Warning:** The **interactive GUI** for IPython Notebook is not operational by default.
-This is because it requires dependencies that may be difficult to install on some systems (e.g. Edison@NERSC).
+This is because it requires dependencies that may be difficult to install on some systems.
 If you wish to have the interactive GUI working, install the following dependencies by hand:

 - [IPython Notebook](http://ipython.org/notebook.html)  (version 4.0
 or higher)